 One important change from the previous version of the guide includes temporarily separating out the Maritime Boreal forest.
 The Maritime Boreal represents around 13% of the province’s forested Crown Land, and has unique characteristics including species composition, climate and natural disturbance primary agents and effects.

 Work to determine how best to apply ecological forestry practices to our Maritime Boreal forests is continuing while allowing work on the rest of the guide to proceed.
 The department plans to consult on proposed changes to forest management in the Maritime Boreal forest.

-The Department of Lands and Forestry will review and consider all feedback from the consultation and update the draft guide for the Acadian forest types as appropriate.
+The Department of Natural Resources and Renewables will review and consider all feedback from the consultation and update the draft guide for the Acadian forest types as appropriate.

 The department will also conduct a separate consultation on proposed harvesting practices in the Maritime Boreal forest.

 From there, the department will work closely with silvicultural practitioners on training and implementation of the new draft guide.